Commerce City, Colorado

 Commerce City is a home rule city located in Adams County, Colorado, United States.
 The city population was 62,418 at the 2020 United States census, a 35.95% increase since the 2010 United States census.
 Commerce City is the 18th most populous municipality in Colorado.
-Commerce City is located north of Denver and is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area and the Front Range Urban Corridor.
+Commerce City is located north of Denver and is a part of the Denver-Aurora-Centennial, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 Commerce City is known for being the home of the Rocky Mountain Arsenal National Wildlife Refuge with its only entrance located in the city.
 Dick's Sporting Goods Park, a premier soccer stadium facility in Commerce City, hosts the Colorado Rapids of Major League Soccer.

 History

 In 1859 after fighting in Bleeding Kansas, John D. "Colonel Jack" Henderson built a ranch, trading post, and hotel on Henderson Island in the South Platte River in Arapahoe County, Kansas Territory north of Denver, from which he sold meat and provisions to gold seekers on their way up the South Platte River Trail to the gold fields during the Pikes Peak Gold Rush.
 Henderson Island was the first permanent settlement in the South Platte River Valley between Fort Saint Vrain in the Nebraska Territory and the Cherry Creek Diggings in the Kansas Territory.
 Henderson Island is today the site of the Adams County Regional Park and Fairgrounds.

 Among the first establishments in the modern Commerce City were cemeteries.
 Riverside Cemetery, founded in 1876, is located in the city's southwest corner at East 52nd Avenue and Brighton Boulevard.
 Rose Hill Cemetery, in the heart of historic Commerce City, was established in 1892 on what at the time was an open plain by the United Hebrew Cemetery Association.

 The first school in the area began in 1871 as a one-room schoolhouse, with other schools added in 1899 and later in 1907.
 This latter school is now part of the North Building at the former site of Adams City High School, now Adams 14 School District Administration Buildings.

 Several towns were founded in this part of Adams County in the 19th century.
 Derby, a Burlington Railroad station in 1887, was laid out as a town in 1889, although it was largely vacated by 1891.
 Irondale was first settled in 1889, named after a foundry that was opened that year.
 It was incorporated as the town of Irondale in 1924, but unincorporated in the 1930s due to increasing vacancy.
 Meanwhile, Adams City was laid out in 1903, with developers hoping the county seat would be established there; however, Brighton was elected county seat in 1904 and Adams City was vacated in 1922.